-Meeting point was Liverpool Street station.
+The meeting point was Liverpool Street station.
 Thousands came.

 The police believed that the plan would be to bring a sound system into the station and have a big party there.
 For this reason it was impossible to even get close to the station with a vehicle.
 However the plan was completely different.
 Masks that had 4 different colours were distributed.
 Soon 4 different marches moved through the city, there were numerous actions at different institutions.
-Hours later the four marches united at a certain place where the sound system was already playing.
+Hours later the four marches united at a pre-arranged place where the sound system was already playing.

 The police had been so outmanoeuvered that their reaction was all the more violent.